 The little stuff

 There’s the little stuff that we sometimes take for granted.
 Like the fact that he talks about Jeanie’s (my wife) main recruiter like he’s part of the family.
 “Has John called yet, mommy?”
 Has John found us a job yet, mommy?”
 “What’s John up to, mommy?”
 Or how he’ll ask his mother about turning in her hours worked to the agency she’s with at the time.
 “Have you turned in your time this week, mommy?”
-It’s funny and encouraging to see how involved he wants to be (and is) in our daily lives, which in many ways revolves around travel nursing issues.
+It’s funny and encouraging to see how involved he wants to be (and is) in our daily lives, which revolves around travel nursing issues in many ways.
 Although I do take it as just part of our lives sometimes, there are other times when it fills my heart with joy to see him interacting in those ways.
-It won’t be long until he’ll get promoted from activity director, to travel coordinator.
+It won’t be long until he gets promoted from activity director to travel coordinator.

 Travel nurse kids are resilient

 Knox is more resilient than most adults.
-He’s not too worried about where his next home will be, he just wants to help pick it out.
-He’s not afraid to make new friends, as a matter of fact, he thinks of it as his part of his job to meet new people.
-He gets really involved in trying to find the best places to eat, or finding out about what programs are offered for kids his age in the new towns we are in, or finding new adventures for the family to have.
+He’s not too worried about where his next home will be; he just wants to help pick it out.
+He’s not afraid to make new friends.
+As a matter of fact, he thinks of it as part of his job to meet new people.
+He gets really involved in finding the best places to eat, finding out about what programs are offered for kids his age in the new towns we are in, or finding new adventures for the family to have.